THIS DATE IN HISTORY: April 27

 1971: Jean Beliveau sets the playoff record for career assists during the Montreal Canadiens' 6-1 victory against the Minnesota North Stars at the Forum in Game 5 of the Semifinals.
 Beliveau's assists on three of Montreal's five third-period goals give him 92, one more than the previous record held by Gordie Howe.
 He surpasses Howe's mark four years to the day after scoring twice in Game 4 of the Final, a 6-2 victory against the Toronto Maple Leafs, to break the Canadiens record for playoff points held by another NHL icon, Maurice Richard.

-1992: Scotty Bowman becomes the League's all-time leader in playoff games coached when he's behind the bench for the Pittsburgh Penguins' 5-2 victory against the Washington Capitals in Game 5 of the Patrick Division Semifinals.
+1992: Scotty Bowman becomes the NHL's all-time leader in playoff games coached when he's behind the bench for the Pittsburgh Penguins' 5-2 victory against the Washington Capitals in Game 5 of the Patrick Division Semifinals.
 It's his 191st playoff game, breaking the mark he shares with Dick Irvin.
 Bowman finishes his NHL career with 353 playoff games coached; Al Arbour and Joel Quenneville are the only other coaches with more than 200.

 1998: The St. Louis Blues set a playoff record by scoring four power-play goals in a span of 3:07 in the third period.
 The Los Angeles Kings lead 3-0 in Game 3 of their Western Conference Quarterfinal series, but after Sean O'Donnell is given a five-minute major penalty at 8:34, the Blues get goals by Pascal Rheaume, Brett Hull, Pierre Turgeon and Terry Yake and win 4-3.
 Defenseman Chris Pronger assists on three goals in a span of 2:00.

-2002: Ron Francis scores a power-play goal and Kevin Weekes makes it stand up for the first playoff shutout in Carolina Hurricanes history, a 1-0 road win against the Devils in Game 6 of the Eastern Conference Quarterfinals.
+2002: Ron Francis scores a power-play goal and goalie Kevin Weekes makes it stand up for the first playoff shutout in Carolina Hurricanes history, a 1-0 road win against the Devils in Game 6 of the Eastern Conference Quarterfinals.
 Weekes makes 16 of his 32 saves in the third period to help Carolina eliminate New Jersey from the playoffs.

 Video: Ron Francis has second-most assists in NHL history